RVCC-IDMX/rock-paper-scissors-TimothyBlajsa/README.md

 Both the player and computer choices, alongside the results of the game are printed at the top of the page at the end of each round; as an affordance that something has happened, the text is color matched to the outcome - green:win, red:lose, blue:tie.

 Each button features a custom cursor corresponding to the type of button that it is!

+The page itself includes a Github logo linked to the creator's page!
 ## Sources
 [Favicon](https://www.flaticon.com/free-icon/rock-paper-scissors_4144475#)